Table of Contents

 - next they can compare this to how they think it should feel given the prescribed training intensity

-If it seemed too easy one could aim for the higher end of the range and if it seemed too difficult one could aim for the lower end of the range.
+If the run seemed too easy one could aim for the higher end of the range and if the run seemed too difficult one could aim for the lower end of the range.

 Types of training sessions

 When doing cardio with any modality (ie, running, elliptical, rowing, bicycling, etc), we can manipulate multiple parameters based on one’s goals for the training session.
 These can include the duration of the session, the resistance (ie, running up a hill versus on flat ground, setting the actual resistance level higher with an elliptical machine, etc), the velocity or speed of movement, as well as to what degree one varies these parameters during a session.
 Regardless of training modality and the above parameters, one can choose to perform cardio continuously or in intervals.

 Continuous cardiovascular training is typically referred to as low or moderate intensity.
 Various forms of continuous training include: